-- Non domestic use is preferable as an alternative use for redundant - Understand the existing building in what can be achieved - an can be the most successful. - Seek professional advice from architects and talk to planning officers at an early stage. - Resist the temptation to add constructed for agriculture.
-For barge boards and fascias should be avoided.
-The infilling of large
+- Non domestic use is preferable as an alternative use for redundant farm buildings. - Understand the existing building and its history; work with it to get a good design and be realistic in what can be achieved - an imaginative contemporary approach can be the most successful. - Seek professional advice from architects and talk to planning officers at an early stage. - Resist the temptation to add domestic details to a building constructed for agriculture.
+For example, window frames should b robustly detailed with large lights; barge boards and fascias should be avoided.
+The infilling of large openings with reduced areas of glazing requires particularly careful handling.

 - Think about the treatment of internal surfaces.
-Wherever character and original features inside as well as outside. - bats, barn owls and other protected what is there - the design should take them into account and should make a contribution to local - Avoid domesticating the gardens etc to retain its setting.
+Wherever possible, retain the building's character and original features inside as well as outside. - Farm buildings are often home to bats, barn owls and other protected species - undertake a survey of what is there - the design should take them into account and should make a contribution to local biodiversity. - Avoid domesticating the surroundings of the building with gardens etc to retain its setting.

-English Heritage publish 'The Conversion of Traditional Farm download at
+English Heritage publish 'The Conversion of Traditional Farm Buildings: A guide to good practice' download at www.english-heritage.org.uk